-At the conclusion of this course, students will be able to use specified markup languages to develop basic Web pages.
-Code C sites.
+At the conclusion of this course, students will be able to use specified markup languages to develop sites.
 Code C

 CIS 208 Web Authoring Software: 3 credits

 Students utilize various Web authoring tools to construct and edit Web sites for a variety of applications.
 Upon completion students will be able to use these tools to develop or enhance Web certification.
 Code C